 - And more!
 Read More…

-Scarborough Centre residents and their four-legged friends are benefitting from our community dog parks, including the new Centennial Recreation Centre Dog Park, the massive Thomson Memorial Dog Park and the Hand of God Dog Park.
-Soon, another great Scarborough dog park will enable our pups to enjoy off-leash excitement in safe, enclosed spaces!
+Scarborough Centre residents and their four-legged friends are benefitting from our community dog parks, including the new Bellamy Dog Zone, Centennial Recreation Centre Dog Park, the massive Thomson Memorial Dog Park and the Hand of God Dog Park.
+These parks enable our pups to enjoy off-leash excitement in safe, enclosed spaces, and they’re great spots for dog owners to socialize too!
 Read More…

 Scarborough’s libraries are vibrant places to learn, gather and create.
 Glenn supports literacy programs and enhanced library facilities, which benefit children and all members of our community.
 If you haven’t already had the opportunity, do explore Bendale Library or the new Scarborough Civic Centre Library sometime soon!
 Read More…